The following books contain some valuable tips for writing your papers:

-To learn general information about intellectual property, plagiarism and citing, watch the NJIT tutorial Intellectual Property in the Digital Age.
+To learn general information about intellectual property, plagiarism and citing, visit the Research Guide Intellectual Property in the Digital Age.

 You can also consult these books in the library:

 The majority of the databases listed in this guide provide instruction on how to cite materials from them in various styles.
-You can also export citations directly from Oxford Art Online, JSTOR, Art Full Text (you need to consult each of them for more specific instruction or read/watch library tutorials on using these databases).
+You can also export citations directly from Oxford Art Online, JSTOR/Artstor, Art Full Text (consult each of them for more specific instruction or read/watch library tutorials on using these databases).

 You can use Microsoft Word or special tools for citation management that will do the formatting for you.
-Among them are EndNote, which can be download from the NJIT website, or the freely available Zotero and EasyBib which are freely available on the web.
+Among them are EndNote, which can be downloaded from the NJIT website, or Zotero and EasyBib which are freely available on the web.